stosh689/stosh689/README.md

 Example:

-path_to_clean = "your_file.py"  # Specify your file or directory here
+path_to_clean = stosh689.py  #Specify your file or directory here

-You can replace "your_file.py" with the name of the file you wish to clean.
+You can replace stosh689.py with the name of the file you wish to clean.
 If it’s a directory, replace it with the path to the folder that contains the Python files you want to clean.

 Output: